You need a job to apply for a visa!

 You cannot submit a work visa application unless you have a job offer from a New Zealand employer.
 If you did so, your application would be rejected by Immigration New Zealand.

-The Skilled Migrant Category Resident Visa and the Catch 22 Dilemma
+The Skilled Migrant Category Residence Visa and the Catch 22 Dilemma

-In principle, to be eligible for a Skilled Migrant Category Resident Visa
+In principle, to be eligible for a Skilled Migrant Category Residence Visa

 - You must have an acceptable standard of health;